A topic from the subject of Physical Chemistry in Chemistry.

 3. Atoms of different elements have different masses and properties.

-4. Atoms cannot be created or destroyed.
+4. Atoms cannot be created or destroyed (Law of Conservation of Mass).

 The Structure of the Atom